 Suboxone and Zubsolv are two different brands containing the same ingredients.
 Zubsolv is administered as a tablet meant to dissolve under your tongue.
 While Suboxone also can be prescribed in tablet form, it’s more well-known as a film that dissolves in your mouth.
 The main difference is in the dosage amounts.
 Because Zubsolv dissolves faster and can be absorbed into your body quicker, its dosage is smaller.

-This is just one more reason to rely on a medical specialist and pain management expert like your doctor at the Suboxone Treatment Clinic of NYC.
+This is just one more reason to rely on a medical specialist and pain management expert like your doctor at the Suboxone Treatment Clinic.
 Your provider understands the various dosages required to alleviate your pain while still keeping you from experiencing withdrawal symptoms from the opiates you’ve become addicted to.

 When comparing Zubsolv vs. Suboxone — or to any other MAT — that the drugs are still narcotics.
 They have similar properties that make them addictive, subjecting you to withdrawal when you stop taking them.
 Other MAT drugs, such as methadone, are class II narcotics.